-Scientific Utility: Higher spectral orders provide higher spectral resolution than the first order spectrum by the approximate factor of the order number m.
+Scientific Utility: Higher spectral orders provide higher spectral resolution than the 1st order spectrum by the approximate factor of the order number m.
 For observations in which features are expected to be seen in higher orders, this capability could be scientifically useful.

-LESF: At the time of writing, the LESF, the thicker filters on the HRC-S, remains untested in flight, but could be useful for obtaining a spectrum containing mostly higher order flux.
+LESF: At the time of writing, the LESF (the region of thicker Al coating on the HRC-S UVIS) remains untested in flight, but could be useful for obtaining a spectrum containing mostly higher order flux.

 Source Spectrum: For some sources higher orders will contain very little flux and will not be an issue.
-Typical examples are hot white dwarfs or relatively cool stellar coronae $T \sim 10^6$ K. Sources whose spectra are fairly weak in the region where the effective area of the LETG+HRC-S is highest (~ 8-20 Å; 1.5-0.6 keV) compared to the spectrum at longer wavelengths are also going to be less affected by higher order throughput.
+Typical examples are hot white dwarfs or relatively cool stellar coronae $T \sim 10^6$ K. Sources whose spectra are fairly weak in the region where the effective area of the LETG+HRC-S is highest ($\sim 8\text{-}20$ Å; 1.5-0.6 keV) but gain in strength toward longer wavelengths are also going to be less affected by higher order throughput.
+Typical examples are blackbody-type spectra with temperatures $T \sim 10^6$ K or less, such as might characterise novae or isolated neutron stars.